klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.rpc/caver.rpc.klay.md

 caver.rpc.klay.sha3(data[, callback])
 ```

-Return Keccak-256 (not the standardized SHA3-256) of the given data.
+Returns Keccak-256 (not the standardized SHA3-256) of the given data.
 You can use [caver.utils.sha3](../caver.utils.md#caver-utils-sha3) instead of this.

 **Parameters**